mozilla-services/syncstorage-rs/README.md

 SYNC_SYNCSTORAGE__SPANNER_EMULATOR_HOST=localhost:9010 make run_spanner
 ```

-### Sqlite
+### SQLite

-Setting up the server with sqlite only requires a path to the database file,
+Setting up the server with SQLite only requires a path to the database file,
 which will be created automatically:

 One for the syncserver data